 To effectively use the Content Mapping feature in Searchlight, start creating content segments that relate to your personas and the different stages of the decision process (awareness, consideration & decision).
 This is where that content audit I mentioned above comes in handy.

 Tip #2: Use Custom Segments for maximum flexibility.

-Using the funnel segments you assigned to the URLs in your audit, you can create content segments for the buyer’s journey in Searchlight.
-A new update to the Content Insights feature allows you to upload a list of URLs into a custom segment, so you don’t just have to base your content segments on rules anymore.
-You can start doing this today to get insights about your content segments –you don’t have to wait for Content Mapping!
+Using the funnel segments you assigned to the URLs in your audit, you can create content segments for the buyer’s journey.
+Right in Searchlight you can you to upload a list of URLs into a custom segment, so you don’t just have to base your content segments on rules anymore.
+The future of marketing is customizable.
+So Searchlight is as well.